-Mr. Jackson started his professional career in 1987, working with municipal governments throughout California in such cities as San Dimas, Tustin, Whittier and Los Angeles.
-Mr. Jackson served as the Senior Planner for the City of Whittier and was instrumental in the updating of the city's General Plan.
-During this period he was worked closely with the directors of the various departments and managed the General Plan Advisory Committee with over 20 stakeholders.
-While working at the City of Los Angeles, he was responsible for the Ventura/Cahuenga Boulevard Corridor Specific Plan with spans over 22 miles in length and was the point staff for the Ventura Boulevard Plan Review Board which was reinitiated during his tenure.
+Mr. Jackson started his professional career in 1987, working with municipal governments throughout California in such cities as San Dimas, Tustin, Whittier, and Los Angeles.
+Mr. Jackson served as the Senior Planner for the City of Whittier and was instrumental in updating the city's General Plan.
+During this period he has worked closely with the directors of the various departments and managed the General Plan Advisory Committee with over 20 stakeholders.
+While working at the City of Los Angeles, he was responsible for the Ventura/Cahuenga Boulevard Corridor Specific Plan which spans over 22 miles in length.
+He was the assigned planner to the Ventura/Cahuenga Boulevard Plan Review Board which was reinitiated during his tenure.
 As a planner with the City of Inglewood, Mr. Jackson was selected by the Mayor and City Council to lead the city team concerning the $100 million renovation of the Forum and to advance the $10 billion Hollywood Park development project.
 Mr. Jackson was the lead manager for the City of Champions Revitalization Initiative which has resulted in what is now a $5 billion SoFi Stadium (Home of the Los Angeles Rams and Chargers) and YouTube Theatre (a 6,000-seat performance theatre).
 Mr. Jackson was also the lead manager for the development of the $2 billion Intuit Dome which will be the home of the Los Angeles Clippers in 2024.